-The answer grid below contains vertical lines to help you indent your code.
+The answer grid, on page 77, contains vertical lines to help you indent your code.
 [4 marks]

 There are 500 cards within the game in total.
 Each card is numbered from 1 to 250 and each number appears twice in the whole set of cards.